How to debug your charts with Google Chrome

-This is a video from Google IO 2010 detailing the development tools.
-Remember that other browsers as well as Chrome have developer tools - so refer to their documentation for more details.
+This is an old video from Google IO 2010 detailing the development tools.
+Remember that other browsers as well as Google Chrome have developer tools - so refer to their documentation for more details.

 Debug functions in RGraph

 Two functions that you may find very useful when you're debugging

 function is similar but goes further in that it attempts to "pretty